MAY 1, 2026 - TRA Newswire -

 Train service on the Heartland Flyer will not cease after August 31st and conversations are ongoing in both Texas and Oklahoma.

-Fact: While Texas looks at various ways to fill their side of the funding gap, the Oklahoma Department of Transportation has adequate funds to continue service through the end of this year.
+Fact: While Texas looks at various ways to fill their side of the funding gap, the Oklahoma Department of Transportation has adequate funds to continue service through the end of this year and potentially into early 2027.
 The Oklahoma legislature resumes in January 2027 and will address that state's funding.
 So book your trips north and south and enjoy the ride!

-Fact: Conversations and meetings on how to accomplish funding for the 2nd year in Texas are ongoing between TxDOT and the North Central Texas COG's Regional Transportation Committee The Texas legislature resumes their session in January 2027 and the issue can be resolved through appropriations and changes in legislation.
+Fact: Conversations and meetings on how to accomplish funding for the 2nd year in Texas are ongoing between TxDOT and the North Central Texas Council of Governments.
+The Texas legislature resumes their session in January 2027 and the issue can then be resolved through appropriations and changes in legislation.

-Fact: By federal law, any Amtrak-operated train that operates less than 750 miles must be supported by the states in which it runs.
-That means the equipment, the staff, any catering service, mechanical needs and a host of other services falls under the purview of the states it serves.
-In this case it's both Oklahoma and Texas that fill any gap that exceeds the "farebox revenue" to make the Heartland Flyer work.
-Amtrak's 15 long-distance trains that run over 750 miles are under a federal passenger rail program and do not receive any state assistance.
+Fact: The equipment, the staff, any catering service, mechanical needs and a host of other services falls under the purview of Texas and Oklahoma.
+The two states must fill any gap that exceeds the "farebox revenue" to make the Heartland Flyer work.
+Amtrak's 15 long-distance trains that run over 750 miles are under a separate federal passenger rail program and do not receive any state assistance.

 Fact: In 2025 the Heartland Flyer had an 85% operating cost recovery while at the same time showed record ridership.
 The train carried 80,767 passengers.
 Revenue was up $578,000, an 11% increase.

 Fact: Google Fort Worth to Oklahoma City.
-The #1 and only direct ground transportation option that shows up in a search is the Heartland Flyer.
-Many of the stops on the route would not have any long-distance public transportation option if the Heartland Flyer ceased service.
+The one and only direct ground transportation option that shows up in a search is the Heartland Flyer.
+Many of the stops on the route will not have any long-distance public transportation options if the Heartland Flyer ceased service.
 Outside of DFW Airport/Love Field or Oklahoma City, there is no commercial air service to any of the towns served by the Heartland Flyer and spotty to no long-distance bus service.

 Fact: The Heartland Flyer receives one of the highest Customer Service Index (CSI) scores of any of the state supported routes that Amtrak runs for numerous states around the country.
 Passengers love the train.